 What is the Best Tea Kettle to Buy?

 If you're a tea drinker, you need to have a good tea kettle.
-It's important to get the water at the right temperature for your tea, whether it's boiling hot for a good black tea or a little cooler for a green tea or herbal tea.
+It's important to get the water at the right temperature for your tea, whether it's boiling hot for a good black tea, English breakfast tea or a little cooler for a green tea or herbal tea.
 Of course, there are other ways of heating water, but they can be time-consuming or they might not get the water hot enough.
 Tea kettles come in a range of types, so finding the best tea kettle can sometimes be a little confusing.
 What material should it be made from?
 Should you get a traditional stovetop kettle or try out an electric kettle?

 Before you make a decision about what type of kettle to buy, you should explore your options and the pros and cons of each type of kettle.
 Our guide will take you through some of your options and help you to understand which might be the best tea kettle for your needs.